simeonbikov/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+- x is a global variable, so log out x will be 10.
+And y is a local variable and in global scope y will be undefined.

 ## Question 3